 If it can be proven that your insurance company handled your claim in bad faith, you could recover damages.
 Depending on the circumstances, you could recover the contract damages, the attorney’s fees, and losses you sustained because of the unreasonable conduct of the insurance company.
 This may include lost earnings from your business or employer, medical expenses from physical or emotional stress.
 Sometimes even punitive damages can be recovered in California bad faith cases.
 To obtain punitive damages, it must be proven that the insurance company acted with fraud or malice as defined by the California Civil Code 3294, which states “where it is proven by clear and convincing evidence that the defendant has been guilty of oppression, fraud, or malice, the plaintiff, in addition to the actual damages, may recover damages for the sake of example and by way of punishing the defendant.”

 Insurance companies usually have their own legal defenses that are experts in their field and want to protect their business.
 If you are an individual or small business policyholder and believe that you have been treated unfairly by your insurance company; you will need an experienced attorney who knows insurance law.
 Elliott N. Kanter is a San Diego personal injury attorney that can help.
-Mr. Kanter can be reached at 619-330-5881 or you can fill out the secure mailing form on our website today for a free, no-obligation consultation.
+Mr. Kanter can be reached by filling out the secure mailing form on our website today for a free, no-obligation consultation.